Gydetti/website-virtualcounsel/docs/master-client-onboarding.md

 ### Content & Placeholder Extraction
 - **Pattern:** All placeholder copy is centralized in `lib/data/staticContent.ts`.
 Use codemods/scripts to extract or replace placeholders and fallback images.
 CI and lint rules enforce no new inline placeholders.

+## 19. Design System & Visual Patterns

+- **Configurable everything:** All visual options (patterns, gradients, spacing, typography, animations) are centrally configurable in `siteConfig` and theme variants.
+- **Typography & spacing:** Global, responsive typography scale and spacing system, with "balanced", "tight", and "airy" options.
+See `theme/` and `app/globals.css`.
+- **Pattern library:** Configurable background patterns (dots, grid, waves, etc.) and gradients, with per-section overrides.
+- **Component variants:** Buttons, cards, and other primitives have variant-specific personalities (Professional, Warm, Bold).
+See `components/ui/`.
+- **CSS modules:** Used only for complex, scoped animations (e.g., infinite logo carousels).
+- **Performance & accessibility:** All enhancements must maintain or improve Core Web Vitals and meet WCAG AA contrast.
+Animations must respect `prefers-reduced-motion`.
+- **Consistent variant ecosystem:** All design decisions must work across all theme variants (v1, v2, v3).
+- **Micro-interactions:** Subtle, purposeful, and always optional/configurable.
+See `components/ui/lazy-section.tsx` and `components/layout/PageTransitionWrapper.tsx`.

+## 20. How to Update This Doc

+- **Validation:** All changes must be validated against the current codebase and config.
+- **Checklist:**
+  - Update for every new feature, pattern, or config option
+  - Cross-link to new/updated blueprints or deep-dives
+  - Mark any deprecated or superseded instructions
+  - Review for clarity, discoverability, and accuracy
+- **Process:**
+  1. Review new/changed code, config, or patterns
+  2. Update this doc with clear, actionable instructions
+  3. Add cross-links to relevant files, blueprints, or onboarding docs
+  4. Validate by running `npm run verify:local` and manual visual QA
+  5. Commit and push only after all checks pass

 ---

 This document is continuously updated as the codebase evolves.
 Always validate any onboarding or instructional doc against the current codebase and config files before acting.

+## 21. Lessons from Past Phases & Common Pitfalls (Appendix)

+### Key Lessons & Prevention Strategies

+- **Always Validate Before Changing:**
+  - Never assume a feature or pattern needs improvement—examine the current codebase and implementation first.
+  - Use existing systems and extend them; do not create new systems unless absolutely necessary.

+- **Config-Driven Everything:**
+  - All visual and functional options (patterns, spacing, colors, animations) must be centrally configurable in `siteConfig` and theme variants.
+  - Never hardcode brand colors or add new CSS variables/classes that aren't actually used by components.

+- **Tailwind JIT & Dynamic Classes:**
+  - Any class name computed at runtime must appear as a literal string in the source or be safelisted in `tailwind.config.ts`.
+  - After changing config-driven classes, always rebuild and verify in the browser.

+- **Section & Container Patterns:**
+  - Never add container classes inside Section components—Section already provides the container.
+  - For per-section pattern overrides, always extend the section's data schema and pass overrides via config, not hardcoded props.

+- **Testing & Verification Discipline:**
+  - Always run `npm run verify:local` after any significant change (build, lint, test, E2E, visual QA).
+  - Never skip the verification workflow—each tool catches different issues.

+- **Animation & Micro-Interaction:**
+  - Use only compositor-friendly CSS properties (`transform`, `opacity`) for animations.
+  - Always respect `prefers-reduced-motion` and test on low-end devices.
+  - Use existing animation/interaction systems (e.g., `LazySection`, `PageTransitionWrapper`) and extend via config.

+- **Accessibility & Performance:**
+  - All color combos must meet WCAG AA contrast (4.5:1).
+  - Test for keyboard navigation, screen reader support, and responsive behavior.
+  - Never add features that degrade Core Web Vitals or accessibility.

+- **Cultural & Client Context:**
+  - Maintain Dutch/European professional tone—avoid aggressive marketing patterns.
+  - Use meta-descriptive placeholders, not real copy, for all template content.

+- **Bug-Fixing & Debugging Patterns:**
+  - Always check parent component prop types before extending.
+  - Use Tailwind v3+ shorthand classes (e.g., `size-full`, `shrink-0`).
+  - For icon usage, always verify the icon exists in the library.
+  - For backup/archive files, use `// @ts-nocheck` at the top to avoid TypeScript errors.

+- **Critical Red Flags:**
+  - "Module has no exported member" → Verify all imports exist.
+  - "Type X is not assignable to type Y" → Check parent component prop types.
+  - "structuredClone is not a function" → Missing testing dependencies.
+  - ESLint import/named errors in tests → Add eslint-disable comment.
+  - Tailwind deprecation warnings → Use new shorthand classes.
+  - Build failing after icon changes → Verify lucide-react exports.

+### What NOT to Do

+- Don't add new CSS variables or utility classes that aren't used by components.
+- Don't create new systems when existing ones can be extended.
+- Don't focus on "trust" or "liveliness" keywords without understanding actual implementation needs.
+- Don't skip the full verification workflow before merging or deploying.
+- Don't hardcode content or structure in components—always use config/data files.

+### How to Avoid Past Mistakes

+- Read this doc, the latest design blueprints, and config files before starting any enhancement.
+- Validate every change against the current codebase and config.
+- Document every new pattern, config, or lesson in this doc for future maintainers.
+- When in doubt, ask: "Does this already exist?
+Can I extend it instead of creating something new?"
+- Always prioritize clarity, maintainability, and performance over novelty.

+---